Stability and chaos in dynamical last passage percolation: Introduction

 \item There exists a constant $D > 0$ such that, for $n^{-1/3}< t \leq 1$, where $t = n^{-1/3} \tau$. \end{enumerate} \end{theorem} The bound for $t=1$, namely $\PP \Big( n^{-1} \mc{O}_n ( t ) \leq D n^{-1/6} \Big) \geq 1 - n^{-1/6}$, continues to hold when $t>1$.
 Indeed, our proof will show that

 from which the just noted bound follows from Markov's inequality.
 In fact, it may be expected that $n^{-1} \mc{O}_n(t)$ decreases in mean until it reaches an equilibrium value of order~$n^{-2/3}$.

+The order of the scale for the onset of chaos in planar LPP has been anticipated by da Silveira and Bouchaud~\cite{daSilveiraBouchaud}: we will discuss their prediction after developing a heuristic for the exponent value $-1/3$ in Section~\ref{s.onset}.

-{\bf Acknowledgments.} The first author thanks Sourav Chatterjee for several useful discussions on dynamical aspects of Brownian motion as well as on his work \cite{Chatterjee14}.
+{\bf Acknowledgments.} The authors thank two referees for their attention to the manuscript and for helpful comments.
+The first author thanks Sourav Chatterjee for several useful discussions on dynamical aspects of Brownian motion as well as on his work \cite{Chatterjee14}.
 He is partially supported by NSF grant DMS-$1855688$, NSF CAREER Award DMS-$1945172$, and a Sloan Research Fellowship.
 The second author thanks Milind Hegde and G\'abor Pete for useful discussions.
 He is supported by NSF grant DMS-$1512908$ and a Miller Professorship from the Miller Institute for Basic Research in Science.